mohammadFeiz/aio-input/README.md

 ### Inputs Prop
 The inputs prop is the main configuration object for defining the layout and properties of the form inputs.
 It consists of an array of nodes, each representing a group of input fields or custom content.
 The structure of each node determines its placement and arrangement within the form.

-#### Input Prop
-The input prop within each node's configuration specifies the type and properties of the input field.
-It can be any valid input type supported by AIOInput, such as text, checkbox, select, textarea, etc. Additionally, developers can customize the appearance, behavior, and validation rules of each input field according to their requirements.

-#### Properties
-type: The type of input field to render.
-...: Any additional properties specific to the chosen input type.
 Node Structure
 Each node in the inputs configuration object represents a group of input fields or custom content to be displayed within the form.
 Nodes can be organized horizontally or vertically using the row and column properties, respectively.

-- `row`
-An array of nodes to be displayed horizontally within the form.
-Inputs specified within a row will be laid out side by side.

-- `column`
-An array of nodes to be displayed vertically within the form.
-Inputs specified within a column will be stacked on top of each other.

-- `html`
-Custom JSX content to be rendered within the form.
-This allows developers to include additional elements or components as needed for form customization.

-- `size`
-Specifies the size (width or height) of the node within the form layout.
-This property helps control the spacing and alignment of inputs within the form.

-- `flex`
-Sets the flex style of the node, allowing it to stretch to fill available space within the form layout.
-Flexibility in sizing ensures optimal responsiveness and adaptability across different screen sizes and devices.

-- `field`
-Specifies the field in the value prop that should be updated when the input value changes.
-This property enables two-way binding between form inputs and the component's state, ensuring synchronization and consistency of data.

 #### Example Node
 ``` javascript